2026 APCCMPD Awards Call for Submissions

 Purpose

 The Mid-Career Educator Award (MCEA) honors mid-career educators who are actively engaged in enhancing the practice and profession of pulmonary, critical care, and pulmonary critical care medicine through education.
-The medical educator selected for this award is actively making significant and innovative contributions to education.
-These contributions should include excellence in education beyond the local level, with recognition of the recipient's excellence, which may include teaching, directing, mentoring, writing and speaking abilities, ideally to multiple levels of audiences including medical students, residents and fellowships at the local, regional and national levels.
-Candidates should be within 5-15 years of fellowship.
+The medical educator selected for this award is actively making significant and innovative contributions to medical education.
+These contributions should include excellence in education beyond the local level, with recognition of the recipient's excellence, which may include teaching, directing, mentoring, writing, speaking, curriculum development, educational innovation, and program leadership, ideally impacting multiple levels of learners including medical students, residents and fellows at the local, regional and national levels.

 Eligibility and Award Criteria